prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 For example, a Wikipedia snapshot from June 2013 (i.e., after the corpus was collected) would be considered both external and future evidence (not allowed).
 But a Wikipedia snapshot from January 2013 would be considered external but not future evidence (perfectly fine).

 Note that for operational simplicity, *general* statistics obtained from the search API (e.g., term frequency, collection probabilities) will not be considered future evidence, unless you are *specifically* computing statistics over tweets that are after the query time.

-More detailed discussion of these nuances appear in Wang and Lin, [The Impact of Future Term Statistics in Real-Time Tweet Search](http://www.umiacs.umd.edu/~jimmylin/publications/Wang_Lin_ECIR2014.pdf) from ECIR 2014.
+Note that *technically*, the API itself uses future information, since it uses term statistics across the entire corpus, which includes tweets after the query time.
+However, we have verified that this is "okay".
+See detailed discussion in Wang and Lin, [The Impact of Future Term Statistics in Real-Time Tweet Search](http://www.umiacs.umd.edu/~jimmylin/publications/Wang_Lin_ECIR2014.pdf) (ECIR 2014).